bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Small amounts of negative karma gain for breaking into servers?
 - Caches with port openers, money, or xp

 ## TODO:
-- Add type ID to DW server objects, based on puzzle
+- connect dwnetwork to darkweb legacy server?

+- Return puzzle id in network response
+- return puzzle data in network response
 - Prevent moving servers from getting state updates?
-- Simplify/unify server representation to prevent duplication in darkweb and AllServers
+- prevent open server from being moved

 - support saving darkweb network
 - Harden existing commands against loops in network? or exclude darkweb from them?
 - Limit ns commands from use on darkweb servers

-- Support servers being renamed
+- Support servers being renamed occasionally?

 - Limit darkweb stuff to when feature is enabled (bitnode? own tor router?)

 ## Community feedback: